usnistgov/mosaic/html/_sources/doc/DatabaseStructure.txt

         TimeSeries
     }

-Note that the column names can be used in constructing queries passed to SQLite.
-For example, This is described in more detail in the :ref:`working-with-sqlite-sec` section and the :ref:`scripting-page` section.
+Note that the column names can be used in constructing queries passed to SQLite, and is described in more detail in the :ref:`working-with-sqlite-sec` section and the :ref:`scripting-page` section.
 The first example SQL query below returns the *BlockDepth* column (ratio of *BlockedCurrent* to *OpenChCurrent*).
 One can imagine assembling more complex queries for example restricting the results to events whose residence time is greater than 0.2 ms as seen from the second example query below.

 .. sourcecode:: sql